Area School Teachers' Collective Agreement

 3. to section 22(1)(d) of that Act must be read as if they were references to section 104(1)(c).

-3. Nothing in section 104 includes discrimination-
+3. Nothing in section 104 includes as discrimination—

-1. anything done or omitted for any of the reasons set out in paragraph (a) or paragraph (b) of section 73(1) of the Human Rights Act 1993 (which relate to measures to ensure equally); or
+1. anything done or omitted for any of the reasons set out in paragraph (a) or paragraph (b) of section 73(1) of the Human Rights Act 1993 (which relate to measures to ensure equality); or

 2. preferential treatment granted by reason of any of the reasons set out in paragraph (a) or paragraph (b) of section 74 of the Human Rights Act 1993 (which relate to pregnancy, childbirth, or family responsibilities); or

-3. retiring an employee or requiring or causing an employee to retire at a particular age that ha effect by virtue of section 149(2) of the Human Rights Act 1993 (which is a savings provision in relation to retirement ages specified in certain employment contracts).
+3. retiring an employee or requiring or causing an employee to retire at a particular age that has effect by virtue of section 149(2) of the Human Rights Act 1993 (which is a savings provision in relation to retirement ages specified in certain employment contracts).

 107 Definition of involvement in activities of union for purposes of section 104

-1. For the purposes of section 104 involvement in the activities of a union means that, within 12 months before the action complained of the employee-
+1. For the purposes of section 104, involvement in the activities of a union means that, within 12 months before the action complained of, the employee-

 1. was an officer of a union or part of a union, or was a member of the committee of management of a union or part of a union, or was otherwise an official or representative of a union or part of a union; or